Boundedness questions for Calabi-Yau threefolds: Finding movable classes

 In the exceptional case where the movable divisor $\Delta$ is not big, this will also be true for any of its components; such a component will correspond to a nef but not big divisor on some birationally equivalent minimal model $X'$, where $X'$ will be of fibre type by \cite{Og}.\end{proof}\end{thm}

 \begin{rem} If $X'$ is of fibre type, then it is either elliptic, a K3 fibre space over ${\bf P}^1$ or an abelian fibre space over ${\bf P}^1$.
 For the first of these fibre types, we have at least birational boundedness from \cite{GrEll}; for the fibre spaces over ${\bf P}^1$ we in general do not even know this.
 Given the extra information in the hypotheses of the theorem, we would however still hope to prove boundedness (as we do in the case $\rho =2$ later), but we do not pursue the question at this stage.
-We remark in respect of the second case in the theorem that rigid non-movable surfaces $E$ with $c_2 \cdot E \le 0$ will be very special, as can be seen from the arguments of Section 2 (cf. Proposition 2.2). \end{rem}
+We remark in respect of the second case in the theorem that rigid non-movable surfaces $E$ with $c_2 \cdot E \le 0$ will be very special, as can be seen from the arguments of Section 2 (cf. Proposition 2.2). \end{rem} \ \it Proof of Theorem 0.1. \rm When there are no rigid non-movable surfaces on $X$, we saw in the proof of the second part of Theorem 4.5 that we can choose a finite set of integral divisor classes $D$ (one for each of the connected components $P^\circ$ of the positive index cone), one of which will be movable and big (see remark in brackets at the end of the penultimate paragraph of the proof of Theorem 4.5) for $X$ general in moduli.
+Applying Proposition 1.1, we have therefore now proved Theorem 0.1 as stated in the Introduction. $\Box$

-When there are no rigid non-movable surfaces on $X$, the proof given above yields Theorem 0.1 and Corollary 0.2 as stated in the Introduction (using the knowledge that $D$ is big).
-When we study the special case $\rho = 2$ later, we are able to obtain boundedness in general, even without prior knowledge of the rigid non-movable surface classes.
-There is a \it second proof of Theorem 0.1\rm , which we shall now also give since the technique employed will be useful later, and it will moreover yield a stronger version of Corollary 0.2.
+There is an alternative proof of Theorem 0.1, which we shall now also give since the technique employed will be useful later, and it will moreover yield a stronger version of Corollary 0.2.
 We use the concept of the \it volume \rm $\vol (D)$ of a real divisor $D$, as explained in \cite{Nak} or Section 2.2 of \cite{Laz}, Vol 1.
 We recall that the volume only depends on the numerical class of a divisor, and that a divisor being big is equivalent to its having strictly positive volume.
 Moreover, as a function on the space of real numerical divisor classes, the volume is a continuous function (\cite{Laz}, Vol 1, Theorem 2.2.44).